Do Restaurants Really Have Thin Margins?

 Let’s continue on.
 With any business, profit margin will always be a problem up to about $700 to 800,000 /year in sales.
 The reason that this figure is important, is that it will help pay for all of the fixed costs, think rent, utilities, software subscription cost, that loyalty app, etc.

 After fixed costs, you have variable costs.
-Variable costs will be things that will change depending on usage, consumption, longer hours and etc. Think of these as labor and food cost in your restaurant.
+Variable costs will be things that will change depending on usage, consumption, longer hours, etc. Think of these as labor and food costs in your restaurant.

 Okay so we have proven the fact that the restaurants have great profit margins, why are many of them struggling?
-So what’s the solution?
+What’s the solution?

 The solution is to increase sales.
-Let’s take an example to make this crystal clear on how a small 15% increase in sales can double your net margins!
-For sake of simplicity, we will use an example of a restaurant doing a million dollars a year in total sales.
+Let’s take an example to make it crystal clear how a small 15% increase in sales can double your net margins!
+For the sake of simplicity, we will use an example of a restaurant doing a million dollars a year in total sales.
 Let’s assume this restaurant has super thin margins, 10%.
-So one million in revenue, gives them a $100 thousand dollars in NET profit.
+So, one million in revenue gives them a hundred thousand dollars in NET profit.
 This is how much the owner takes home free and clear after all expenses are paid.

 Now, in restaurants, the typical food cost is 28%.
 When it goes over 30%, all hell breaks loose, but let’s assume food cost is 33% for a moment. $150k in sales, 33% food cost, that means $50 thousand is gone and now we are left with $100 thousand dollars in net profit from our $150 thousand in additional sales.
 We had 10% profit from the first million in sales, that was $100k, add the $100k in profit from our $150k increase in sales and now we doubled our net margins from $100k to a staggering $200 thousand dollars or 17.4% net margin.